PerttuHamalainen/MediaAI/README.md

 This is a crash course for deep learning and other AI techniques for people with **as little technical prerequisites as possible:**

 * Basic programming skills (e.g., some  python, processing, or Unity C#)
-* High-school math.
+* Basic high-school math.
 We focus on visual explanations that are enough to understand why and how various AI methods work.

 The focus is on **media processing and games**, which makes this particularly suitable for **artists and designers**.